Dementia, mental health and neurodegeneration

 In Newcastle University’s Lewy Body Lab, we use a wide range of investigative and analytic techniques ranging from clinical to advanced neuroimaging to better understand the cause of LBD, improve the early diagnosis of LBD and, ultimately, offer better treatment and care for people with LBD.

 Professor Hamish McAllister-Williams, co-lead for the theme, leads the Northern Centre for Mood Disorders (NCMD) which is a collaboration between CNTW and Newcastle University.
 The aims of NCMD are to enhance research and education related to mood disorders.

 Who we work with

-Our dementia theme sits across our Newcastle Hospitals, Newcastle University and Cumbria, Northumberland and Tyne and Wear NHS Trust (CNTW) partnership.
+Our Dementia, Mental Health and Neurodegeneration theme sits across our Newcastle Hospitals, Newcastle University and Cumbria, Northumberland and Tyne and Wear NHS Trust (CNTW) partnership.

-We have collaborated with several prominent studies at Newcastle University and have significant links with charities, such as the Lewy Body Society, Alzheimer’s Research UK and the Alzheimer’s Society, who dedicate their time to increasing our knowledge of dementia, as well as supporting people and their families who have been affected by the condition.
+We have significant links with charities, such as the Lewy Body Society, Alzheimer’s Research UK and the Alzheimer’s Society, who dedicate their time to increasing our knowledge of dementia, as well as supporting people and their families who have been affected by the condition.

 Within the NIHR, we link closely with the NIHR Dementia Translational Research Collaboration (TRC), through deputy chair and theme lead Professor John-Paul Taylor.
 We also link with the NIHR Mental Health Translational Research Collaboration (MH TRC), with co-theme lead Professor Hamish McAllister-Williams leading on the workstream in Treatment Resistant Depression (TRD).